marekbujko/rgb-binary-clock/README.md

 ## How does it actually work? 🔴🟢🔵🔴🟢🔵
 6 RGB LEDs.
 Each RGB LED represents a combination of hours, minutes and seconds.

 Each RGB LED has three colors: red, green and blue.
-By mixing these colors, you can create CMY colors.
+By mixing these colors, you can create CMYW colors.

 The **1st and 2nd LEDs** can only represent minutes and seconds.